7 Mistakes I Made When I Went to College

 As a result, my grade suffered and further reduced my morale.
 Now, I understand why it is good to register for 20+ credits per semester.
 Basically, you are giving yourself free “outs” in case they are needed.

-Because I did not have the flexibility to drop classes that I did not like, I ended up not paying attention — e.g., day dream inside the class, dreaming inside the class, or dreaming at home while the class is in session.
+Because I did not have the flexibility to drop the classes that I did not like, I ended up not paying attention — e.g., day dream inside my classes or dreaming at home while the class is in session.
 Normal classes are about 12 hours of lecture per credit.
 Since I was paying about $660 per credit, I threw away $55 every time I missed a class.

 I went to a very big university, so there were a lot of extracurricular activities, volunteering and internship opportunities, and many more amenities.
 However, I was suffering all the way around because I did not do well in school.
 As a result, I did not take advantage of all the available opportunities.